slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Always give best in class: practical luxuries make better gifts than merchandise branded with your company’s logo."*

 > *"The last time I saw my uncle, I asked how he could be generous, and yet not be taken advantage of or stuck with horrible people.
 He said that what he’d learned to do was to condition whatever help he was offering on the person taking some tiny step first.
 Often, it was as simple as «make up a budget for you and your wife to go on a three day getaway, send it to me, and I’ll write you a check».
 Almost everyone who was just in it for the handouts couldn’t be bothered.
 My uncle also mixed a lot of his giving with encouraging young people’s talents.
 He’d hire students who were excited in X, to do X for him in some way.
 He hired students to take photos, make music, decorate houses, build apps, archive things, paint, and who knows what else.
 He even hired a student to make memes.
 This way the students not only got money, but grew in their skills and were excited that someone wanted their work.
 There were, of course, some rude and uncaring people in his life.
-But those people didn’t want to spend time with him so there was never really a conflict there."
+But those people didn’t want to spend time with him so there was never really a conflict there." (...)
--- HN_danielvf*

-> *"My uncle died suddenly this year.
+"My uncle died suddenly this year.
 He was unbelievably caring - and not just to family - but to everyone he ever met.
 His funeral was jam packed with everyone from homeless people to executives of multi-billion dollar companies.
 I always thought that his ability to always have you, and whatever you had last talked about with him, on his mind at any moment was some kind of supernatural gift.
 I was surprised to find out at his funeral that he actually kept an excel spreadsheet of everyone he met and what they needed and were going through.
 He reviewed this constantly.
 It didn’t lessen his genuine love for everyone, just let him be a little more super human."
 -- HN_danielvf*

 > *"If you are giving back, it’s because you’ve taken too much."